Squash at the 2022 Commonwealth Games

-Squash is among the sports contested at the 2022 Commonwealth Games, to be held in Birmingham, England.
-This will be the seventh staging of squash at the Commonwealth Games since its debut in 1998, and the second staging within England specifically.
+Squash at the 2022 Commonwealth Games was the seventh appearance of the Squash at the Commonwealth Games.
+The squash events at the 2022 Commonwealth Games were held in Birmingham, England.
+It was the seventh edition since its debut in 1998, and the second staging within England specifically.

 The competition is scheduled to take place between 29 July and 8 August 2022.

 Schedule

 The competition schedule is as follows: